Code of Practice for Patient Complaints

 - All complaints are acknowledged in writing as soon as possible but within, three working days.
 A copy of this code of practice will be sent with the acknowledgement.
 If the patient has not yet discussed the matter with the Complaints Manager, they will be offered the opportunity to do so and also be asked how they would like to be kept informed of developments – by letter, e-mail, and telephone or face-to-face meetings.
 The patient will also be advised of the process we will follow in resolving the complaint and the anticipated timescale.

-- an explanation of how the complaint has been considered
+- an explanation of how the compliant has been considered

 - the conclusions reached in respect of each specific part of the complaint